twada/power-assert-runtime/README.md

 `empower` works with standard `assert` function (best fit with [Mocha](http://visionmedia.github.io/mocha/)), and also supports assert-like objects provided by various testing frameworks such as [QUnit](http://qunitjs.com/) or [nodeunit](https://github.com/caolan/nodeunit).

-Please note that `empower` is an alpha version product.
+Please note that `empower` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.

 AUTHOR